QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

      - Manual Tests   : tests those are needed to be executed only rarely, or when a quick and easy test is needed

      - Automated Test : tests those are executed frequently.
 They are described with Cucumber syntax below.

+                        Video links of the Automated Tests are at the relevant sections below

 1. Manual Tests :